Unified theory of local quantum many-body dynamics: Eigenoperator thermalization theorems: Overview and main results

 \subsection{Far-from-equilibrium states are \emph{always} in equilibrium for local observables}

 Assume that the system is initially $t=0$ in a pseudolocal state given by the pseudolocal flow $\omega_s:=\omega_{s,t=0}$.
-As we will see later, this implies that the system remains in a pseudolocal state defined via pseudolocal quantities given by,
+These kinds of states can be written as exponentials of local extensive operators, for instance $\omega_{s,t=0}(O)=\tr(\exp(-s H_{t=0})O)$ for some initial Hamiltonian $H_{t=0}$ that we quench from.
+As we will see later, This implies that, essentially barring issues with path-ordering and existence that the system is \emph{always} (from $t=0$ to any other $t$) in a \emph{time dependent Gibbs ensemble} given by,